thatkaiguy/final-project/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication (~1 day)
 Implement user authentication.
-There will be two types of users travelers and providers.
-Travelers will be able to store account details (contact info, favorite activies, etc) and providers will be able to post activities for travelers to book.
+Travelers will be able to book activities and providers will be able to post activities for travelers to book.

 [Details][phase-one]